The Texas Will Contest: How to Navigate the Legal Maze

 – Structuring settlements to protect clients’ interests

-“When we represented a client whose father had been coerced into changing his will while suffering from dementia, we assembled a team including a neurologist, a forensic accountant, and a psychologist specializing in elder manipulation,” explains Keith Morris.
+“When we represented a client whose father had been coerced into changing his will while suffering from dementia, we assembled a team including a neurologist, a forensic accountant, and a psychologist specializing in elder manipulation,” explains Stacy Kelly.
 “This comprehensive approach resulted in a favorable settlement before trial.”

 Fee Arrangements With a Will contest lawyer Texas